Every Fast and Furious film ranked from worst to best

 The sixth instalment really took it up a notch when it comes to action.
 There’s a lot less driving and lot more punching and shooting in this one, which all makes for the perfect playground for Dwayne Johnson to take the reigns as the leader of the gang as he teams up with Dom to take down Luke Shaw and get Letty back, who’s alive!

-Best moment: Tank takes on sports cars.
+Best moment: Tank take on sports cars.
 Sports cars win.

 Fun Fact: Johnson’s character Hobbs is mocked three times as a different member of The Avengers.
 He’s called The Hulk, Captain America and ‘Samoan Thor’.
 Elsa Patacky (Elena) is married to Chris Hemsworth, who plays Thor.